LAbyOne/OpenCoreThemes/README.md

 ### NotWhite
 ![Screenshot](PitchBlack/NotWhite/ScreenShot.png)

-there's a v2 version of this one in download section wich actually has a darker background as all others here'a a preview
+there's a v2 version of this one in download section wich actually has a darker background : here'a a preview
 ![Screenshot](PitchBlack/NotWhite/Icons/background.png)